 The following is a Plus Edition article written by and copyright by Dick Eastman.

-Adobe's popular PDF file format is often used in genealogy work.
-Many of the CD-ROM disks reviewed in this newsletter have been published in PDF format, as has much of the information found on genealogy web sites.
+Adobe’s popular PDF file format is often used in genealogy work.
+Many of the CD-ROM disks of interest to genealogists have been published in PDF format, as has much of the information found on genealogy web sites.

 PDF files used to be considered to be “secure.”
 That is, nobody could ever take your PDF document, import it into a word processor, and then use your data.
 However, that has now changed.
 In fact, you can now easily convert PDF files to Word .DOC files or to other formats.

-This conversion capability is new.
-As an illustration, here is an excerpt that shows the state of the PDF format nearly ten years ago, when I wrote the February 25, 2002, edition of this newsletter:
+This conversion capability is relatively new.
+As an illustration, here is an excerpt from an article I published 18 yers ago in this newsletter that shows the state of the PDF format at that time.
+In the February 25, 2002, edition of this newsletter, I wrote: